Liamhbradley11/react-book-search/README.md

-# REact Book Search
+# React Book Search

-I created a website using HTML, CSS and utilzing my knowledge of React.js I created a navigation bar with working links to the other pages.
-I created a card displaying my image and information about myself.
-I also created ways to dynamically generate my portfolio and create a form in which potential employers can contact me.
+I created a website a google books search directory.
+It allows you to be able to search for your favorite books through the book library.
+When you find the book you are looing for it allows you to save you book of choice to the database so that you can look back later.
+This application is a full stack mern application, using Mongo, Node, React and Express.

 ### Screenshots